CyrexEnterprise/node-rethinkdb-echo/README.md

 Everyone is a publishing messages and everyone is subscribed to receive the messages.

 The server is made with Node.js and Express (semi-based on https://www.npmjs.com/package/express-generator).

 The web sockets are managed by socket.io (http://socket.io/).

 The rest of the realtime magic is RethinkDB.
+To connect and interact with RethinkDB its used the Thinky ORM (https://thinky.io/).

 ## Installation and configuration